MicrochipTech/G3_HYBRID_IOT_DEMO/g3_device_udp/README.md

 - <b>PAN_ID</b>: PAN ID identifies the G3 network in use.
 It is masked to be on 0x782X range.
 - <b>ADP PIBs</b>: These ADP Pibs have been set according with the network: MaxHops, RREQWait, RREPWait and NetTraversalTime.
+- <b>MAC Tables</b>: The Device Table size has been set to 1 to allow fixed addressing without security problems.
 - <b>RF Duty Cycle</b>: the limit has been fixed to 100% removing any transmission restriction

 ### G3 Hybrid device applications